 About Young Innovators Academy®

-In a post covid world, we can return to the old model of antiquated instruction or embrace innovation to prepare children for a rapidly changing world that focuses on preparing learners for a future in which 85% of careers don’t exist.
+In a post-COVID world, we can either return to the old model of antiquated instruction or embrace innovation.
+This approach aims to prepare children for a rapidly changing world.
+It focuses on equipping learners for a future in which 85% of careers don’t exist.

 For more information about our programs, visit www.younginnovatorsacademy.com